 Trusts: How Can They Protect You Against Future Cuts in Estate-Tax Exemptions?

-Due to the overwhelming response of our webinar on estate planning and proposed legislation on June 4th with the New York State Dental Association (NYSDA), we at Altfest Personal Wealth Management are issuing a three part series to help you understand potential changes and evaluate your estate planning.
+Due to the overwhelming response of our webinar on estate planning and proposed legislation on May 21st with the Medical Society of the State of New York (MSSNY) and the New York Chapter of the American College of Surgeons (ACS), we at Altfest Personal Wealth Management are issuing a three part series to help you understand potential changes and evaluate your estate planning.
 This is the second article in that series.

-Drastic changes to estate and gift-tax exemptions under consideration in Congress make it essential for dentists expecting to leave substantial assets upon death to prepare now to transfer them out of their estate.
+Drastic changes to estate and gift-tax exemptions under consideration in Congress make it essential for physicians expecting to leave substantial assets upon death to prepare now to transfer them out of their estate.